International Undergraduate Applicants

 Step 3: Submit TOEFL score

-All applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL) and submit an acceptable score (see TOEFL requirements) by March 1, 2014 in order to receive full consideration for Fall 2014 admission.
+All applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL) and submit an acceptable score (see TOEFL requirements) by March 1, 2017 in order to receive full consideration for Fall 2017 admission.
+The minimum TOEFL result required for the bachelor's degree program is a paper-based score of 560, a computer-based minimum of 223, and an internet-based minimum of 84.
+There are no exceptions to these requirements.
 To ensure timely processing of your TOEFL score, please mail your score directly to the Jacobs School of Music (score report can also be faxed or scanned and emailed), rather than through your agency.

 Step 4: Request Letter(s) of Recommendation